Frequently Asked Questions

 What is the average size of Classics courses?

 The Department offers courses at a wide range of enrollment levels to provide a balance of access to courses of general interest and close supervision in more advanced courses.
-Beginning and intermediate language courses are typically limited to 25 students.
+Beginning and intermediate language courses typically have 10 to 20 students.
 Advanced courses in ancient Greek and Latin are usually capped at 15.
-The size of Classical Civilization courses varies greatly.
-Specialized courses like Classical Echoes are limited to 30.
-Courses like Greek and Roman Civilization and Mythology often enroll as many as 250.
+The size of Classical Civilization courses varies greatly; specialized courses like Classical Echoes are limited to 30, while courses like Greek Civilization, Classical Archaeology, and Classical Mythology often enroll as many as 250.

 How many students major in Classics?